luihabl/hyplex/README.md

 Next:

-- Add second derivative boundary condition (d\phi^2/dx^2 = 0).
-How to use a 9-pt stencil in HYPRE?
+- Correction of electric field in Dirichlet boundaries with Gauss law!!
 - Smooth the calculation of E_crit with moving average.
 Is there a way to do this without having to calculate the energy of all particles every step?
-- Add collisions with neutrals.
-First a uniform neutral density, and then a varying neutral density (DSMC).
-Maybe do external code to do the DSMC simulation?
+- Add collisions with neutrals with constant neutral density
+- Do colisionless DSMC to simulate expansion of neutrals
 - Add a time-varying electron injection to the simulation

+Planned:

 - Add an external circuit to the outer boundary when it is floating
-- Correction of electric field in Dirichlet boundaries.
-How to correct in an interface between Dirichlet and Neumann boundaries?

-Planned:

 - Solving in cylindrical coordinates